aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    the life-cycle management of OTN slices instantiated within the corresponding OTN network domains.
-The OTN-SC provides technology-specific interfaces at its northbound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC), or an orchestrator, to request OTN slices with OTN-specific requirements.
-The OTN-SC interfaces at the southbound using the MDSC-to-PNC interface (MPI) with a Physical Network Controller (PNC) or Multi-Domain Service Orchestrator (MDSC), as defined in the ACTN control framework {{?RFC8453}}.
+The OTN-SC provides technology-specific interfaces at its northbound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC) or an orchestrator, to request OTN slices with OTN-specific requirements.
+The OTN-SC interfaces at the southbound using the MDSC-to-PNC interface (MPI) with a Physical Network Controller (PNC) or Multi-Domain Service Orchestrator (MDSC), as defined in the ACTN control framework {{!RFC8453}}.
 The logical function within the OTN-SC is responsible for translating the OTN slice requests into concrete slice realization which can be understood and provisioned at the southbound by the PNC or MDSC.

-   When realizing OTN slices, the OTN-SC may translate a connectivity-based OTN slice into a set of end-to-end tunnels using the Traffic-engineering(TE) tunnel interface defined in
-   {{!I-D.ietf-teas-yang-te}}.
-For a resource-based OTN slice, the OTN-SC may translate the abstract topology representing the slice into a colored graph on an abstract TE topology using the TE topology interface defined in {{!RFC8795}}.

-   The OTN-SC NBI is technology-specific, while the IETF NSC-NBI is technology- agnostic.
-An IETF NSC may translate its customer's technology-agnostic slice request into an OTN slice request and utilize the OTN-SC NBI to realize the IETF network slice.
-Alternatively, the IETF NSC may translate the slicing request into tunnel or topology configuration commands and communicate directly with the underlying PNC or MDSC to provision the IETF network slice.
+   The presence of OTN-SC provides multiple options for a high-level slice controller or an orchestrator to configure and realize slicing in OTN networks, depending on whether a customer's slice request is technology agnostic or technology specific:

+   Option 1\[opt.1]: An IETF NSC receives a technology-agnostic slice request from the IETF NSC NBI and realizes full or part of the slice in OTN networks directly through MPI provided by the PNC or MDSC.
+The IETF NSC is responsible for mapping a technology-agnostic slicing request into an OTN technology-specific realization.
+In this option, the OTN-SC is not used.

+   Option 2\[opt.2]: An IETF NSC receives a technology-agnostic slice request from the IETF NSC NBI and delegates the request to the OTN-SC through the OTN-SC NBI, which is OTN technology specific.
+The OTN-SC in turn realizes the slice in single or multi domain OTN networks by working with the underlying PNC or MDSC.
+In this option, the OTN-SC is considered as a realization of IETF NSC, i.e., an NS realizer as per {{!I-D.draft-contreras-teas-slice-controller-models}}, when the underlying network is OTN.
+The OTN-SC is also a subordinate slice controller of the IETF NSC, which is consistent with the hierarchical control of slices defined by the IETF network slice framework.

+   Option 3\[opt.3]: An OTN-aware orchestrator may request an OTN technology-specific slice with OTN-specific SLOs through the
+   OTN-SC NBI to the OTN-SC.
+The OTN-SC in turn realizes the slice in single or multi domain OTN networks by working with the underlying PNC or MDSC

+   An OTN slice may be realized by using standard MPI interfaces, control plane,
+   network management system (NMS) or any other proprietary interfaces as needed.
+Examples of such interfaces include the abstract TE topology {{!RFC8795}}, TE tunnel {{!I-D.ietf-teas-yang-te}}, L1VPN{{!RFC4847}}, or Netconf/YANG based interfaces such as OpenConfig.
+Some of these interfaces, such as the TE tunnel model, are suitable for creating connectivity-based OTN slices which represent a slice as a set of TE tunnels, while other interfaces such as the TE topology model are more suitable for creating resource-based OTN slices which represent a slice as a topology.

+   The OTN-SC NBI is a technology-specific interface that augments the IETF NSC NBI, which is technology- agnostic.

-   {{fig-slice-interfaces}} illustrates the OTN slicing control hierarchy and the positioning of the OTN slicing interfaces.
+   {{fig-slice-interfaces}} illustrates the OTN slicing control hierarchy , the positioning of the OTN slicing interfaces as well as the options for OTN slice configuration.

 ~~~~